CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-Network-Health.md

 ### Filter Results by System Service

 You can focus the data in the table on the right, by unselecting one or more services.
-Click the checkbox next to the service you want to remove from the data.
+Click the *checkbox* next to the service you want to remove from the data.
 In this example, we have unchecked Licenses.

 {{< figure src="/images/netq/ntwk-hlth-large-filter-sys-hlth-in-tbl-241.png" width="500" >}}

 This removes the checkbox next to the associated chart and grays out the title of the chart, temporarily removing the data related to that service from the table.
 Add it back by hovering over the chart and clicking the checkbox that appears.

+### View Details of a Particular System Service

+From the System Health tab on the large Network Health card you can click on a chart to take you to the full-screen card pre-focused on that service data.

 ## View Network Services Health